 In this report we present status on these topics.
-Throughout 2021, we will further increase our sustainability efforts within our defined topic areas and identify how we should report on progress in future sustainability reports from Ice Group.
+We have for this report for the first time included a carbon footprint accounting for the Group.
+Throughout 2022, we will further increase our sustainability efforts within our defined topic areas and identify how we should report on progress in future sustainability reports from Ice Group.